dreamking60/d3-start-to-finish-leanpub/manuscript/27 PRACTICAL Add a menu.md

-# Practical: Add a menu
+# Practical: Add a Menu

 In this practical we add a **menu** to Energy Explorer that lets the user select which indicator to sort the countries by:

 {width: 75%}
 ![Energy Explorer menu](2c402e21e967d37bbca528118e1a2661.png)

 The menu consists of 5 items: 'Country', 'Renewable', 'Oil, Gas & Coal', 'Hydroelectric' and 'Nuclear'.
 In this practical we add a property to the state object that stores which indicator has been selected.
 When a menu item is clicked we update the state accordingly.
-We'll implement the sorting in a later practical.
+We'll implement sorting in a later practical.

 ## Overview